Clean Water Fund activities:

 There is general agreement that increasing the adoption of vegetative cover (e.g. existing forages and cover crop systems) has the capacity to provide significant benefits to surface and groundwater quality; however, viable markets for these crops are not broadly available or they are not economically feasible.
 This feasibility study was initiated to learn whether there are economically viable opportunities to expand environmentally protective crops to improve water quality in areas with highly vulnerable groundwater.
 The study focused primarily on those crops and cropping systems traditionally grown in Minnesota, including perennial crops like alfalfa, small grains, and cover crops.
 This report is based on interviews and conversations with farmers, crop advisers and others key stakeholders.

-This report includes an executive summary that summarizes key findings.
-The main body of the report provides background on the study, contextual information about agricultural production by region, more information from interviews and, and the ag practices used in the study areas.
+Key findings are summarized in the report's executive summary.
+Additional background details on the study, agricultural production by region, the interviews, and the ag practices used in the study areas are included in the report.
 Please contact Margaret Wagner at Margaret.Wagner@state.mn.us or 651-201-6488 for more information.

 - Runoff Risk Advisory Forecast